jappeace/llvm-party/README.md

 We love all kinds of contributions so please feel free to open issues for missing LLVM features, report & fix bugs or report API inconveniences.

+### Becoming a maintainer

+Since historically this package has lost (interest of) maintainers I'm introducing a new revolving door like structure for maintainership.
+This is a reaction to the reality of maintainership.

+Anyone is eligible to become maintainer if they:

++ Created a github account
++ Created a hackage account
++ Has bumped at least 3 dependencies[^1] or made any meaningfull contribution of similar difficulty level.

+[^1]: If he exiting maintainers failed to have do this kind of base level maintainence,
+      anyone pointing out their neglect, deserves maintainership.

+The maintainership will include commit and hackage access.
+This rather low bar will hopefully prevent this package from falling in disrepair (again).

+Maintainers maybe removed by other maintainers after a year of inactivity (no hard feelings).
+Inactivity means, no commits, no responses to messages, or no hackage uploads.
+This is to mitigate supply chain attack risk.

+The maintainers hold the right to change these rules, however the rules apply to everyone.

+So if you want to become maintainer, open either an issue or email a maintainer, referring to these rules, and if you qualify, they'll add you.
+(if not you probably should fork).

 ## Versioning

 Trying to represent the version of LLVM in the version number but also